Gin-Quin/cute-print/README.md

 Remember that every library has its pros and cons - and everyone has its own preferences.

 - `chalk` has support for *true colors*
-- `cute-print` is written in Typescript an can be used in any Typescript project with zero effort
+- `chalk` can be used to manipulate any strings where `cute-print` purpose is only to print in the console
 - `cute-print` has no dependencies

-### Syntax comparison
+- `cute-print` is written in Typescript and so can be used in any Typescript project with zero effort
+- `cute-print` has a cleaner syntax :

-The exemples are actually from my own code, just before I decided to create this library.
+> (The exemples are actually from my own code.
+I had a lot of logs to do and the syntax started to be painful so I decided to create this utilitary library.)

 ```js
 // chalk : 74 characters (~ +50%)